-There is a variety of co-curricular clubs which we offer although changes occur from year to year.
+There are a variety of co-curricular clubs which we offer, although changes occur from year to year.
 In recent years they included a forensics club and a pyrotechnic club.

 - Mr J Copley MSci (Head of Chemistry and DoE Co-ordinator)